OfficeDev/TrainingContent/O3654-6 Deep dive into native Xamarin Development with Office 365 APIs/Lab.md

 		    }
 		  }
 		}
 18. Now it's time to test out your work.
-Press **{F5}** to start a debugging session with the Android emulator. after a bit, you should be able to see the app running in Windows Phone emulator.
+Press **{F5}** to start a debugging session with the Android emulator.
+After a bit, you should be able to see the app running in Android emulator.
+You should see the **Hello World** message on the screen.
 ![](Images/Fig10.png)
 19. When you click the **Get Contacts** button you should see the message **Hello from C#**.
 ![](Images/Fig11.png)